cambialens/lens-api-doc/aggregations.md

 These aggregations compute the metrics based on value aggregated. e.g. `cardinality`, `avg`, `max`, `min`, `sum`

 #### Bucket aggregation
 These aggregations do not compute metrics.
-They group the values if they fall into specific bucket and returns number of documents for each bucket. e.g. `terms`, `date_histogram`, `field`, `filters`.
+They group the values if they fall into specific bucket and returns number of documents for each bucket. e.g. `terms`, `histogram` `date_histogram`, `field`, `filters`.
 Bucket aggregation supports sub-aggregations which are aggregated for the buckets created by parent aggregation.

 ### Aggregation Request